EladGashri/Linux_Client-Server_Model/README.md

 Programming a multi-threaded server application that handles multiple users' queries and a multi-process user application that allows users to login, read and update server data.

 Applications communicate using a TCP socket connection.

 C programming in Linux.

-There are two kinds of clients:
+There are two kinds of clients: a student and a teaching assistant (TA).

-● A teaching assistant (TA): can read and modify grades.

-● A student: can only read his grade.

 Users can send one of the following commands: